 In the year 2019, the Fort Lauderdale Police Department wrote 34,064 uniform traffic citations.
 While not all of those were connected with car accidents, a significant portion were.
 The year before, the state of Florida reported over 400,000 traffic crashes.
 Over 10% of those, 41,082, occurred in Broward County.
 Of the accidents that occurred in our county, there were 237 deaths and almost 25,000 injuries.
 And this was not an unusual year.
 The past two years reflect similar numbers.
 With this many car accidents occurring within and near the borders of Fort Lauderdale, it’s no wonder that car accident attorneys are in such high demand.

 Florida Car Accident Law – What You Need to Know

 There are some things that you should know about Florida car accident law and personal injury law that could affect your case, and the sooner you understand these specific issues, the better.
 For legal advice, contact the Fort Lauderdale personal injury lawyers at Bernheim Kelley Battista & Bliss, LLC.
 All consultations are free of charge, and we can accommodate phone meetings, video conferences, or in-hospital visits in the Fort Lauderdale area.

 Police Car Accident Reporting

 Under Florida law, the police must complete a long-form traffic crash report for any motor vehicle accident involving injuries.
 If you suspect that you’re injured, tell the police immediately.
-There may be pressure at the scene of the accident to simply exchange information and leave, but calling 911 may be one of the best decisions that you make.
-If you were not aware of your injuries at the time of the crash, you can ask the police to supplement the original report with the new information.
+There may be pressure at the accident scene to simply exchange information and leave, but calling 911 may be one of the best decisions that you make.
+If you were not aware of your injuries at the time of the crash, you could ask the police to supplement the original report with the new information.